ansible/community-ansible-dev-tools-image/README.md

 This repo contains the files and configuration to build a container called `ansible-dev-tool-container-community`

-When available the `ansible-dev-tools` container can be used:
+When available the `ansible-dev-tool-container-community` container can be used:

 1) As an ansible execution environment or ansible execution environment base image
 2) A dev container with VSCode